 2. In-person appointments will be reserved only for situations where a virtual appointment is insufficient for assessment or

-3. Masks are mandatory for anyone over the age of 5 during our appointments (unless you have a valid medical exemption).
+3. Masks are mandatory for anyone over the age of 5 during our appointments.
 Please bring your own cloth mask when you come.
 It is to be worn covering your mouth and nose.

 4. We request that you come to the appointment alone, unless it's absolutely necessary to bring someone with you for assistance or because you are unable to get infant care.